How much oxygen can sherbet produce? Try this fun sherbet experiment with your kids and find out.

 Step 2: Add sherbet

-- Then take the sherbet and pour it in the zip log bag quickly.
+- Then take the sherbet and pour it into the zip log bag quickly.
 Make sure to let as little as possible air in the bag during this process.
 Help your children if necessary with this step.

 Step 3: Close the bag